dobarkod/cookie-banner/README.md

 ## Self-hosting

-If you don't want to depends on the `cookiebanner.eu` site, you can copy the `cookiebanner.min.js` directly to your site.
+If you don't want to depend on the `cookiebanner.eu` site, you can copy the `cookiebanner.min.js` directly to your site.

+If you're using SSL, you'll also need to host the file yourself, as Amazon S3 service that we're using for hosting doesn't support adding custom SSL certificates.

 ## Internals and more options